Advertising inventory

 Advertising inventory or media inventory is the space available in the media, advertising, and marketing industries to advertisers on newspapers, magazines, and digital platforms.

 History

 Traditionally advertising inventory was sold during upfront events in the third week of May.
-However, advertising space is increasingly being transacted algorithmically, such as real-time bidding.
+However, advertising space is increasingly being transacted algorithmically, such as with real-time bidding.

 Categories

 Media space is typically broken down into four categories, which can be purchased through a variety of sales channels.